davidjohnoliver/CodeConnections/README.md

 Right-clicking an element brings up a context menu with more options:

  * **Pin/unpin element** will pin or unpin the current element (the same as the pin icon).
- * **Add connections of type** will add the current element and all its direct connections (dependencies and dependents).
+ * **Add connections of `Foo`** will add the current element and all its direct connections (dependencies and dependents).
- * **Add all base types of type** will add all the base classes of the type that are in the solution (and match the filter settings), as well as all interfaces that the type implements.
+ * **Add all base types of `Foo`** will add all the base classes of the type that are in the solution (and match the filter settings), as well as all interfaces that the type implements.
- * **Add all subtypes derived from type** will add all the types that directly or indirectly derive from the type: if it's a class, all the classes that inherit from it, or if it's an interface, all the types that directly or indirectly implement it.
+ * **Add all subtypes derived from `Foo`** will add all the types that directly or indirectly derive from the type: if it's a class, all the classes that inherit from it, or if it's an interface, all the types that directly or indirectly implement it.
- * **Add direct subtypes of type** will add all the types that directly derive from the type: the immediate derived classes of a class, or the types that directly implement an interface.
+ * **Add direct subtypes of `Foo`** will add all the types that directly derive from the type: the immediate derived classes of a class, or the types that directly implement an interface.
+ * **Add types that directly depend upon `Foo`** will add all the types that reference `Foo` to the graph.
+ * **Add types directly depended upon by `Foo`** will add all the types referenced by `Foo` to the graph.
+ * **Add types that indirectly depend upon `Foo`** will add the dependents tree of `Foo` - the types that reference `Foo`, the types that reference those types, the types that reference *those* types, and so on.
+ * **Add types indirectly depended upon by `Foo`** will add the dependency tree of `Foo` - the types referenced by `Foo`, the types referenced by those types, the types referenced by *those* types, and so on.
+ * **Add non-public dependencies of `Foo`** will add the non-public (ie internal) dependency tree of `Foo` - any non-public types referenced by `Foo`, any non-public types referenced by those types, and so on.
  * **Add all types in project** will add all the types in the same project as the current element.
  * **Add all types in solution** will add all types in the solution (and match the current filter settings) to the graph.
 For large solutions, this may take a very long time to render!